 That one sentence opened up my eyes and gave me a whole new perspective.

-Kia Ora, my name is Iza, I grew up in a little village called Kakaunui and for as long as I can remember, I have loved telling stories.
+Kia Ora, my name is Iza.
+Although my name suggests it, I am not from Brazil, and for as long as I can remember, I have loved telling stories.
 Despite what I've been told most of my life, talking IS a hobby.
 In fact, I love talking so much that I decided to make a career out of it.
 My passion for narration is ultimately what led me to journalism.

-On one of my first days at the Broadcasting School, I coined a phrase; “Giving a voice to the voiceless”.
-I believe there is something so special about authentic human connection.
+On one of my first days at the Broadcasting School, I coined a phrase: “Giving a voice to the voiceless”.
+I believe there is something so special about an authentic human connection.

-Whilst studying I have also strengthened my enthusiasm for organisation and leadership.
+Whilst studying, I have also discovered the satisfaction of the creative process; with an avid certification underway, editing stories is something I have come to really enjoy.
+My enthusiasm for organisation and leadership has also been strengthened.
 The role of news director quickly became a natural fit for me.

 I’m looking forward to connecting with you.